t-kita/label-studio/docs/source/guide/storage.md

 When working with an external cloud storage connection, keep the following in mind:

-* Label Studio doesn’t import the data stored in the bucket, but instead creates *references* to the objects.
+* Label Studio doesn't import the data stored in the bucket, but instead creates *references* to the objects.
 Therefore, you must have full access control on the data to be synced and shown on the labeling screen.
 * Sync operations with external buckets only goes one way.
 It either creates tasks from objects on the bucket (Source storage) or pushes annotations to the output bucket (Target storage).
-Changing something on the bucket side doesn’t guarantee consistency in results.
+Changing something on the bucket side doesn't guarantee consistency in results.
 * We recommend using a separate bucket folder for each Label Studio project.

 <div class="opensource-only">